SchrodingerandDoraemon/Notes/Java/antra_java.md

 object::methodname
 ```

+### Imperative programming vs Declarative programming
+Imperative Programming: In this, programs specify how it is to be done.
+Declarative Programming: In this, programs specify what is to be done.

 ### Functional interface (means it represent functionality)
 have single abstract method.

+It is not madatory but recommended to use @FunctionalInterface annotation to avoid the addition of extra methods accidentally.

+consumer: consume a value and return a void

+Supplier: supply a value

+Function: map a value to different value

+predicate: test a condition

 ### Stream API
 #### What is the parallel Stream?
 How can you get a parallel stream from a List? (answer)